dapp-studies/game-theory-study-group/resources.md

   		* well-written, with sensible notation and uniformity across definitions, theorems, proofs
   		* replaces extensive linear programming background with maple commands
   		* lots of examples and pictures
-  		* only 100 pages - good to get an introduction to major aspects of the theory prior focusing explicitly on a specific topic (although if a more focused book were to contained a self-contained primer that could also be useful)
+  		* only 100 pages - good to get an introduction to major aspects of the theory prior to focusing on a specific topic (although a more focused book with a self-contained primer could also be useful)